 You may opt for a larger size pan should you want to get a bigger whole cheesecake.
-Recommended pan is the spring form pan so that you can easily pull it out.
+The recommended pan is the springform pan so that you can easily pull it out.
 In case you don’t own one just like me, you may use the typical round pan.
 Just make sure to use glassine paper, aluminum foil, or wax paper and whichever you opt for, they all work fine.
 Put in the mixed crust in the pan.

 To start it off, here are the ingredients needed: